SEO Tag Optimization: Title, Meta, Schema, Canonical & Hreflang in 2026

 Frequently asked questions

-No. Google has confirmed for over a decade that the meta keywords tag is not used for ranking.
+No. Google has confirmed for over a decade that the meta keywords tag is not used for ranking in Google Search.
+Bing also stopped using it as a positive ranking signal years ago.
 Leaving the tag in won’t hurt you, but it adds page weight and gives competitors a free look at the keywords you target.
+Most modern SEO plugins for WordPress no longer expose the field.
+Remove it and move the effort to the title tag and meta description, which Google does read.

 What this means in practice

 If you only have time for three changes this week, do these in order.
-Write the title and meta description for the target query, not the page name.
+Write the title and meta description for the target query, not the page name, and check that both survive Google’s rewrite by searching the URL site:operator and reading the SERP.
 Add or fix one schema type per page template, starting with BlogPosting for articles and Product for product pages.
 Run a 12-point audit on your top 20 pages and fix the canonical, hreflang and robots meta failures first, since those control whether the page ranks at all.
 The tags above are what Google reads before anything else on your site; getting them right is the cheapest visibility work in SEO.